 In the future, we’ll also add an automated way for third parties to independently build our public source code and verify that it corresponds to the the live production package.
 (You could actually do this right now without too much trouble, but the steps aren’t documented and wouldn’t be particularly user-friendly.)

-That being said, Cyph isn’t considered free software.
-In addition to the patents, our source code is licensed under Ms-RSL, which is effectively a read-only license, so third parties can’t fork and modify our code or deploy their own instances of Cyph without our permission.
-We thought this was a fair compromise to allow us to develop this as a startup without ignoring a necessary aspect of its security.
+Portions of Cyph are fully open source under permissive licenses such as BSD and MIT.
+That being said, the full Cyph application doesn’t comply with the OSI’s Open Source Definition.
+In addition to the patents, our source code is licensed under Ms-RSL, which is effectively a read-only license; this means that third parties can’t fork and modify our code or deploy their own instances of Cyph without our permission.
+We believe that this is a fair compromise to allow us to develop Cyph as a commercially viable startup without ignoring a necessary aspect of its security.